-The Supramonte is an inner area of Sardinia which includes the municipalities of Orgosolo, Baunei, Dorgali, Urzulei, and Oliena, and is divided into mountainous Supramonte and marine Supramonte by the State Road SS 125 Orientale Sarda.
+The Supramonte is an inner area of Sardinia which includes the municipalities of Orgosolo, Baunei, Dorgali, Urzulei, and Oliena.
+It is divided into mountainous Supramonte and marine Supramonte by the State Road SS 125 Orientale Sarda.

 Due to its geological and geographical features, the Supramonte is home to a large population of autochthonous plants and animals and likewise unique natural formations.
 Moreover, it was a highly-populated area during the Nuragic times and is one of the most densely rich in relics and ruins from that era.